mui/material-ui/docs/data/material/migration/migration-v4/migrating-from-jss.md

  }
 ```

-In some cases, you might want to create multiple styled components in a file instead of increasing CSS specificity. for example:
+In some cases, you might want to create multiple styled components in a file instead of increasing CSS specificity.

+For example:

 ```diff
 -import makeStyles from '@mui/styles/makeStyles';